-Play proceeds in turns, each with several phases (see p.
-2).
+Decide who goes first in any way you can agree on.
+(Snicker.)
+Play proceeds in turns, each with several phases (see below).
 When the first player finishes his turn, the player to his left takes a turn, and so on.